Connect with a certified trainer for free

 Symptoms

-- Pain either at the buttocks, along your hamstring, or at your knee
+• Pain either at the buttocks, along your hamstring, or at your knee (buttock pain is a common marker of proximal hamstring tendinopathy)

 When to see a doctor

-Make an appointment to see your doctor when you have pain at your buttocks, along your hamstring, or at your knee that doesn’t get better over time.
-Hamstring tendonitis may sometimes be confused with other conditions, like sciatica, so it’s important to get a correct diagnosis.
+Make an appointment to see your doctor when you have pain in your buttocks, along your hamstring, or at your knee that doesn’t get better over time.
+Hamstring tendonitis of the hip may sometimes be confused with other conditions, like sciatica, so it’s important to get a correct diagnosis.

-In order to make a diagnosis, your doctor will ask you about the sports you play and request that you perform certain stretches or moves and describe if you feel pain.
-To confirm the diagnosis and rule out other conditions, your doctor may order an x-ray or magnetic resonance imaging (MRI) scan.
+In order to make a diagnosis, your doctor will ask you about the sports you play and request that you perform certain stretches or moves.
+The doctor will also describe whether you feel pain.
+To confirm the diagnosis and rule out other conditions, your doctor may order an X-ray or magnetic resonance imaging (MRI) scan.

 Non-operative treatment

-Treatment for hamstring tendonitis is always non-operative.
+Treatment for hamstring tendonitis of the hip is always non-operative.
 Conservative treatments may include:

 Try these exercises to help address your condition: